 S – Sweep the nozzle from side to side so the extinguisher spreads quickly around the fire.

-The best part about learning different fire extinguishers and how to use them is the actual training where you can do a trial run on the equipment and put off fire completely.
+The best part about learning different Health Care Fire Classes and how to use Fire Extinguishers is the actual training where you can do a trial run on the equipment and put off fire completely.

-Give us a call for any inquiries on training for fire safety in health care facilities.
+Give us a call for any inquiries on Health Care Fire Classes and training for fire safety in health care facilities.